I've got 99 problems...and coconut oil can cure 91 of them.

-Almost all of the fat in coconut oil is saturated, and one tablespoon contains 14 grams, pretty much supplying the amount of saturated fat the American Heart Association recommends people consume daily.
+Almost all of the fat in coconut oil (refined or unrefined) is saturated, and one tablespoon contains 14 grams, pretty much supplying the amount of saturated fat the American Heart Association recommends people consume daily.
 Dr. Frank Lipman points out that it's good saturated fat.
 "Coconut oil is a good saturated fat that has positive metabolic effects," he says.

 "Research has shown that the specific types of saturated fats found in coconut oil, medium-chain triglycerides (MCTs), are metabolized differently from other saturated fatty acids because of their difference in structure," Jessica explains.
 "MCTs have been shown to go straight to the liver from the GI tract, where they're made into ketones, which can be used as an energy source.
 Ketones have been studied for their therapeutic use in brain disorders1, and a ketogenic diet (which is high in fat and low in carbs and protein) has been used for a long time to treat drug-resistant epilepsy and, more recently, has been shown to have a role in managing symptoms of Alzheimer's, Parkinson's, ALS, and other neurological conditions."
 For those conditions, Jessica will prescribe a diet higher in coconut oil to benefit from its therapeutic effects.
 "For people more interested in general wellness, I'm less likely to encourage more than two tablespoons of coconut oil per day."

 All those medium-chain fatty acids also mean coconut oil is immediately processed by the liver and turned into energy in your body—in other words, this fat will not make you fat (and studies show it might even help you burn fat2).
 It's also one of the only food sources of lauric acid, which is also found in breast milk and is renowned for its antiviral, antibacterial, and antifungal properties.

 Is there anything about it that's bad?